What is final pensionable pay?

 Stepping down into a lower paid job

 This will affect your final pensionable pay if you are to retire more than two years after the date you stepped down.
-However, if you are over age 50, and have reduced your pensionable pay and responsibilities by at least 10% you can apply for voluntary protection of pay.
+However, if you are over age 50 (for those with a protected minimum pension age as a result of scheme membership on 5 April 2006) or age 55, and have reduced your pensionable pay and responsibilities by at least 10% you can apply for voluntary protection of pay.
 This means that the pension accrued up to the point of the step down will be based on the higher pay.

 If you have transitioned to the 2015 scheme you are still able to apply for voluntary protection of pay (in relation to your accrued 1995 section benefits) so long as the facilities criteria are met.